rust-lang/rust/README.md

 ## Quick start

-You must be using a nightly compiler toolchain.
+You must be using the latest nightly compiler toolchain.

 To install: